phirling/pyc2ray/README.md

 ```
 This performs a RT simulation with a single source in a uniform volume, and checks for errors.

+## Reproduce tests from the paper
+The four tests performed in the paper are located in `paper_tests`, along with the script used to perform the raytracing benchmark.
+Each directory contains a Jupyter notebook with basic instructions to reproduce the plots shown in the paper.
+Note that for some of these tests, a reference output from the original C2Ray code is used for comparison.
+In these cases, you have the choice to either run C2Ray yourself by making the appropriate adjustments in the source code, or download the binary output directly, which is currently hosted [here](https://drive.proton.me/urls/0W5XJ6WXXC#QWHTxmY9qQ99).

+### Note on raytracing benchmark
+The raytracing benchmark (Figure 8 in the paper) might be an especially useful test to reproduce on your system.
+The relevant script is located at `paper_tests/raytracing_benchmark/run_test.py`.
+This script is quite general, and allows you to measure the runtime of the GPU raytracing function for a varying number of sources, batch sizes and raytracing radii.
+The steps to reproduce exactly the test shown in the paper are outlined in the Jupyter Notebooks in `paper_tests/raytracing_benchmark/`.

 ## Usage
 A `pyc2ray` simulation is set up by creating an instance of a subclass of `C2Ray`.
 A few examples are provided, but in principle the idea is to create a new subclass and tailor it for the specific requirements of the simulation you wish to perform.
 The core functions (e.g. time evolution, raytracing, chemistry) are defined in the `C2Ray` base class, while auxilary methods specific to your use case are free to be overloaded as you wish.